Speech Disorders & Language Disorders in Children Explained

-If you’re concerned about your child’s speech and language development, then get in touch with your local services for a referral to see a speech and language therapist.
+If you’re concerned about your child’s speech and language development, and think that your child may have a speech disorder or language disorder, then get in touch with your local services for a referral to see a speech and language therapist.

 Be certain that if there is a problem, being multilingual is not a cause.

 If you’re advised to drop a language, ignore that advice.
 It’s not best practice and can be considered a form of cultural destruction.
 If your child needs two languages to operate in their world, they need two languages and any assessment and intervention needs to take that into account.